We use cookies to understand how people use Depot.

 Cache

-sccache is a ccache-like compiler caching tool that was created by Mozilla.
-It is a compiler wrapper that avoids compilation when possible and stores cached results locally or in remote storage.
-It supports caching the compilation of several languages including C, C++, and Rust. sccache is used in many large projects, including Firefox, and is optimized for incremental builds and advanced local and remote caching.
+sccache is a ccache-like compiler caching tool created by Mozilla.
+This compiler wrapper that avoids compilation when possible and stores cached results locally or in remote storage.
+It supports caching the compilation of several languages including C, C++, and Rust.
+Many large projects use sccache, including Firefox, and optimizes for incremental builds and advanced local and remote caching.

-Depot Cache provides a remote cache service that can be used with sccache, allowing you to incrementally cache and reuse parts of your builds.
+Depot Cache provides a remote cache service that works with sccache, allowing you to incrementally cache and reuse parts of your builds.
 This cache is accessible from anywhere, both on your local machine and on CI/CD systems.

-1. Update your Dockerfile to mount the secrets as environment variables:
+Update your Dockerfile to mount the secret as environment variables:

 # syntax=docker/dockerfile:1